-The course aims to train students with honest knowledge and investigative skills that will permit them to learn and critically regard history, politics, culture and society of Bangladesh.
-It will trace the historic basis of political development of Bangladesh as an independent country concentrating on the political process, political institutions, political issues, previous and recent political trends and political transformation in the country.
+The course aims to train students with sufficient knowledge and investigative skills that will permit them to learn and critically regard history, politics, culture and society of Bangladesh.
+It will trace the historic basis of political development of Bangladesh as an independent country concentrating on the political processes, political institutions, political issues, previous and recent political trends and political transformations in the country.

-LO1: To provide the students basic knowledge about political developmental aspects of Bangladesh:

-LO2: To learn the socio-economic, political influences which lead to the independence struggle of Bangladesh;

-LO3: To realize the constitutional orderings and institutional measures;

-LO4: To thoroughly compare the democratic revolt and making of democratic order;

-LO5: To understand the fundamentals and issues of political changes in the country;

-LO6: To identify numerous issues and challenges towards political development of Bangladesh;

-LO7: To enable students to grasp the context and forces at work the shaping of the nation and country;

-LO8: Grasp the nature of claims and stakes involved in identity of politics.
+- LO1: To provide the students basic knowledge about political developmental aspects of Bangladesh: - LO2: To learn the socio-economic and political influences which lead to the independence struggle for Bangladesh; - LO3: To realize the constitutional orderings and institutional measures; - LO4: To thoroughly compare the democratic revolt and making of democratic order; - LO5: To understand the fundamentals and issues of political changes in the country; - LO6: To identify numerous issues and challenges towards political development of Bangladesh; - LO7: To enable students to grasp the context and forces at work the shaping of the nation and country; - LO8: Grasp the nature of claims and stakes involved in identity of politics.

-13. Course Learning Outcomes (CLO): After attending the classes students are expected to be able to:

-CLO1: Develop a critical viewpoint on Bangladesh politics;

-CLO2: Critically grasp the institutional dynamics and political process in Bangladesh;

-CLO3: Account for discussion the distinguishing nature, difficulties and challenges of political development of Bangladesh.
+- 13. Course Learning Outcomes (CLO): After attending the classes, students should be able to: - CLO1: develop a critical viewpoint on Bangladesh politics; - CLO2: critically grasp the institutional dynamics and political process in Bangladesh; - CLO3: account for discussion the distinguishing nature, difficulties and challenges of political development of Bangladesh.

-CLOs Contents Lecture CLO1 Foundation of Bangladesh Politics: Background and socio-economic 8 CLO3 condition, Colonial rule and the impact of the West, Pakistani colonial rule and problems of economic and political transformations.
-CLO2 Nation Building in Bangladesh: Constitution making and consensus 8 CLO3 building, Crises in nation building; identity, ethnic politics, and problems of national integrity.
-CLO2 Institutional and Social Forces: Political party, Bureaucracy, Military 9 as an institution, Military intervention in politics, Electoral systems, Local self-government, and recent trends in social actors.
-CLO3 Behavioral Politics in Bangladesh: Political movements in Bangladesh, 10 Pressure groups and their movements, Civil society, Printed and electronic media, Digital social media, Decision making process and recent trends in behavioral politics in Bangladesh.
-CLO2 Issues in Political Development of Bangladesh: Change, Modernization 10 and development, Challenges and opportunities in political development.
+CLOs Contents Lecture CLO1 Foundation of Bangladesh Politics: Background and socio-8 CLO3 economic condition, Colonial rule and the impact of the West, Pakistani colonial rule and problems of economic and political transformations.
+Nation Building in Bangladesh: Constitution making and consensus CLO2 8 CLO3 building, Crises in nation building; identity, ethnic politics, and problems of national integrity.
+CLO2 Institutional and Social Forces: Political party, Bureaucracy, 9 Military as an institution, Military intervention in politics, Electoral systems, Local self-government, and recent trends in social actors.
+Behavioral Politics in Bangladesh: Political movements in CLO3 10 Bangladesh, Pressure groups and their movements, Civil society, Printed and electronic media, Digital social media, Decision making process and recent trends in behavioral politics in Bangladesh.
+CLO2 Issues in Political Development of Bangladesh: 10 Change.
+Modernization and development, Challenges and opportunities in political development.